Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

 And everywhere we looked there were birds.
 Only the fog prevented me from taking more photos.

-Puffins on Drangey island
+Puffins in the fog on Drangey Island

 Birds on Drangey island

-It was quite strange knowing that we were almost stepping on the puffin and one has to take care not to stumble or get one's feet stuck in the holes as they are all over the grass.
+It was quite strange knowing that we were almost stepping on the puffins and one has to take care not to stumble or get one's feet stuck in the holes as they are all over the grass.

-A puffin hole on Drangey island
+A puffin hole on Drangey Island

 Birds-eggs are collected in Drangey in the spring when both the eggs are collected and the birds are caught.
 We could see ropes and ladders for this purpose in many places on the island.